‘B’ Force Borneo

 5 June 1943 – 8 POWs escaped during the night splitting into groups to make good their initial safety.
 (Of the total of 23 POWs who attempted escape it was only these 8 men from Sandakan and Berhala Island who were successful.)

-6 June 1943 – ‘E’ Force Australians were marched to the jetty – most POWs were not aware of the escape during the night, however it became obvious something was happening as was shown with the skittish behaviour of their guards and the Japanese.
+6 June 1943 – ‘E’ Force Australians were marched to the jetty – most POWs were not aware of the escape during the night, however it became obvious something was happening as shown by skittish behaviour of their guards and the Japanese.

 At Sandakan the POWs were split into 3 groups which the Japanese kept deliberately separated.
 Punishment was severe if the guards found men talking to anybody from another Camp.
 Some communication was maintained between the Australians in No.1 and No. 3 Camp which were about a mile apart.